 The Help: My Thoughts

-Cara review 2 Comments
+Carareview 2 Comments

 Last night I went to see the Help with some girlfriends.
 Since some of you have asked for my thoughts on the movie, here we go.
 Now I haven’t read the book — it’s on my to be read list, but haven’t made the time for it.
 So I can’t comment on the book at all.
 Though after seeing the …